CodiumTeam/docker-training/exercise-1/README.md

    docker run hello-world
    ```
 1. Carefully read and understand all the steps shown that have been executed
-   - Specially remark how it downloaded the image 'hello-world' from the [official Docker registry](https://hub.docker.com/_/hello-world)
+   - It downloaded the image 'hello-world' from the [official Docker registry](https://hub.docker.com/_/hello-world)
-1. This container just printed those text messages in the terminal and then it stopped.
+   - Printed some text messages in the terminal
+   - It stopped

 ## Example 2: run a long-lived container